SkylineCommunications/ChatOps-Extensions/README.md

 ### General

-- The DataMiner System must be connected to the DataMiner Cloud Platform ([DCP](https://docs.dataminer.services/user-guide/Cloud_Platform/AboutCloudPlatform/Connecting_your_DataMiner_System_to_the_cloud.html)).
+- The DataMiner System must be cloud-connected, i.e. [connecting it to the DataMiner Cloud Platform]((https://docs.dataminer.services/user-guide/Cloud_Platform/AboutCloudPlatform/Connecting_your_DataMiner_System_to_the_cloud.html)).

-- The CloudGateway Module ([DxM](https://docs.dataminer.services/user-guide/Cloud_Platform/CloudAdminApp/Managing_cloud-connected_nodes.html)) on your cloud-connected DataMiner System must be atleast version 2.9.0.
+- The CloudGateway Module must be updated to at least version 2.9.0, i.e. [upgrading the installed DxM versions on your DataMiner System](https://docs.dataminer.services/user-guide/Cloud_Platform/CloudAdminApp/Managing_cloud-connected_nodes.html).

 ### Microsoft Teams

 - The DataMiner App must be allowed in your Team on [Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/manage-apps).

-- [Admin Consent](https://docs.dataminer.services/user-guide/Cloud_Platform/CloudAdminApp/Granting_admin_consent.html) must be granted in the DCP admin app.
+- Admin Consent must be granted in the [DCP Admin app](https://docs.dataminer.services/user-guide/Cloud_Platform/CloudAdminApp/Granting_admin_consent.html).

-## Examples
+## Getting Started

 ### Microsoft Teams

-#### Installation

 - [Deploy the DMAPP]() to your DataMiner System.
 Installing this package, will add the automation scripts for Microsoft Teams in the Automation module.